maxfrischknecht/Vuejs-Sandbox/15-vuex/README.md

 }
 ```

-## Outputing the counter value reactively
+## Outputing the counter with a computed property

-Use a computed property to do so e.g. in components/Result.js
+Use a computed property to output the state of `counter` reactively.

+./components/Result.js

 ```js
 <template>